ramdassk/gitjavatest/readme.txt

-made changes again on developer client
+made changes again on the server.